thorsten/phpMyFAQ/README.md

 ## Requirements

 phpMyFAQ is only supported on PHP 8.2 and up, you need a database as well.
 Supported databases are MySQL, MariaDB, Percona Server, PostgreSQL, Microsoft SQL Server and SQLite3.
-If you want to use Elasticsearch as main search engine, you need Elasticsearch 6.x or later.
+If you want to use Elasticsearch as the main search engine, you need Elasticsearch 6.x or later.
 Check our detailed requirements on [phpmyfaq.de](https://www.phpmyfaq.de/requirements) for more information.